avisi-cloud/acloud-toolkit/docs/acloud-toolkit_snapshot_create.md

 ```
   -h, --help                    help for create
-  -n, --namespace string        Namespace of the PVC.
-Snapshot will be created within this namespace as well (default "default")
+  -n, --namespace string        If present, the namespace scope for this CLI request.
+Otherwise uses the namespace from the current Kubernetes context
   -p, --pvc string              Name of the persistent volume to snapshot
-  -s, --snapshot-class string   CSI snapshot class (default "csi-aws-vsc")
+  -s, --snapshot-class string   CSI volume snapshot class.
+If empty, use deafult volume snapshot class
 ```

 ### SEE ALSO